DASA - Dignity for All Students Act

 - Report incidents if not resolved or they get worse

-- Contact a teacher or an adult
+- Tell a parent, teacher or other trusted adult

 - Ask for support